yvien226/Python-Projects/Deep Learning/Real Time Object Recognition/ReadMe.md

 - pandas
 - openCV
 - tensorflow
-- matplotlib (not using in the script)
+- matplotlib (not used in the script)